projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

   1-1 mapping previously used; every pCPU can run only two thread objects: one is the idle thread, and another is the thread of the assigned vCPU.
-  With this scheduler, vCPU works in Work-Conserving mode, which always try to keep resource busy, and will run once it is ready.
-Idle thread can run when the vCPU thread is blocked.
+  With this scheduler, vCPU works in Work-Conserving mode, which always tries to keep resources busy, and will run once it is ready.
+The idle thread can run when the vCPU thread is blocked.

 - **Borrowed Virtual Time scheduler**:

-  BVT (Borrowed Virtual time) is a virtual time based scheduling algorithm, it dispatching the runnable thread with the earliest effective virtual time.
+  BVT (Borrowed Virtual time) is a virtual time based scheduling algorithm, it dispatches the runnable thread with the earliest effective virtual time.

   TODO: BVT scheduler will be built on top of prioritized scheduling